tiagotele/ml_model_rest/README.md

 The model used the iris dataset and was trained with KNN algorithm, where n = 3.
 Next sessions show details about how to build/run.

+## Requirements
+To successfully take advantage of this repo is required have a machine with
+- Python 3.9 installed.
+If you have 3.x, make sure to change python version on  [`pipeline.sh`](pipeline.sh) .
+_ Install python dependencies available on [`requirements`](app/requirements.txt) file.
+- Docker installed.
+Dockerhub account is desirable if you wish deploy docker image there.

 ## How to Run
 ```
 ./pipeline.sh